babelscript/rfcs/active/0001-basics.md

 * Statements are always expressions when possible (e.g. if/else, functions return their last value etc.)
 * Support for `@`
 * Existential operator (`?`)
-* I would really like to support some way of making using computed properties in ember more easily.
-Not an ember-specific feature, but some language featuer that would enable that.
-Examples: annotations, macros, decorators.
-This could be useful for lots of other use cases too.
-I don't believe annotations or decorators are part of ES6 at the moment, however I think they have been discussed.

 # Drawbacks